claws-lab/dygetviz/README.md

 python dygetviz/plot_dtdg.py --dataset_name Chickenpox --model GConvGRU
 ```

+## Note

+- The Reddit dataset is a bit special because it is the only dataset that describes a bipartite graph.
+The first 60 snapshots are for each of the 60 snapshots.
+The last snapshot is for the background nodes.
+The shape of the embeddings is ``

 ## Acknowledgments

 We thank members of the CLAWS Lab and SRI International for their feedback and support.